 The Simex-platform has a very impressive liquidity.
-On the date of last updating this review (6 June 2019), Simex had a 24 hour trading volume of USD 320 million.
+On 6 June 2019, Simex had a 24 hour trading volume of USD 320 million.
 This placed it on the top 35 list of the exchanges in the world with the highest 24 hour trading volumes.
 Accordingly, if you’re looking for liquidity, you are very likely to find it here.

 Coin Aggregator — Possibility for Arbitrage Trading

 Simex also has a very interesting function — its coin aggregator.
 Through the coin aggregator, you receive access to 1500+ different tokens and trading pairs, not only on Simex but on a number of different exchanges.
 Through this access, you can do arbitrage trading over many different exchanges at once.
 For instance, let’s say that the Ethereum token is priced at USD 250 at one exchange (Exchange A) and USD 252 at another exchange (Exchange B).
 Through your Simex-account, you can buy the Ethereum token at Exchange A and then quickly sell it at Exchange B, to a risk free profit of USD 2!
 A day trader’s dream…

 US-investors can utilize the services offered by Simex.
 In fact, Simex is even so specific that they list how many investors they have from each different country of the world.
 There are currently 347 US-investors trading at Simex.
 US-investors should always try to figure out themselves whether there are any problems arising from their trading at one or several international cryptocurrency exchanges.

 This platform also has a feature they call P2P Transactions.
 This means that you can transfer assets to other users of the Simex platform fast and with minimal fees.